 The Clinical Foundations of Medicine (CFM) course enables students to:

 - Build confidence and skill in listening to patients and guiding them as they share their story and medical history with the students,

 - Perform physical exam maneuvers and learn their significance and

 - Record one's findings and communicate them to colleagues.

 Class time in CFM is largely allocated to small-group learning, with each group composed of five students and their College advisor.
 Each session includes demonstrations and/or practice opportunities with personalized feedback to each student.
 Because of an intensive team-based approach, attendance is required for every small-group session.

 - Every student is assigned to a Preceptor Group (five students + Preceptor) that meets for three hours weekly on a Monday or Wednesday.

-- Independent, individualized learning activities are scheduled for most Thursday afternoons, with the majority of these sessions being optional and requiring one hour or less of a student’s time.
+- Independent, individualized learning activities are scheduled for many Thursday afternoons, with the majority of these sessions requiring about one hour of a student’s time.